microtrain/bootcamp/03-HTML/01-HTML.md

 3. Copy and paste your HTML5 document code into the window and click _Check_.

 ## Meta Data
-Meta data is data about data.
+Meta data is data example.com data.
 For a typical web page, the data is the content that falls between the head and body tags.
 Meta data helps to describe and classify that data and/or the functionality of your web page.
 Meta data can be an attribute of a single element or added to the ````head```` of a document in the form of a meta tag.

 Best practices are things that ought to be done given there is not a good reason not to and provided their is not an alternative that better suits a given situation.
 If I had to pick three pieces of meta data that should always be implemented, they would be as follows.